junxit/us-congress-bills-112/bill.md

   - **(4)** *Service performed since last compensation increase* Each employee performing services for an enterprise on the date of the enactment of this Act whose position is converted under this subsection to the General Schedule shall be granted credit, for purposes of his or her first step increase under the General Schedule, for all satisfactory service performed since his or her last increase in compensation prior to the initial adjustment of his or her rate of basic compensation under paragraph (1).
   - **(5)** *Compensation increase under this section* An increase in the rate of basic compensation by reason of the enactment of paragraph (1) shall not be considered to be an equivalent increase with respect to step increases for employees whose positions are converted to the General Schedule under authority of this subsection.
 - **(c)** *New employees* Except for as provided in section 4, the grade and rate of basic pay of any individual beginning employment with an enterprise after the date of enactment of this Act shall be fixed in accordance with the General Schedule set forth in section 5332 of title 5, United States Code.

+## § 6.
+Fannie and Freddie employees not Federal employees

+Any executive officer or employee affected by any provision under sections 4 and 5, respectively, shall not be considered a Federal employee.